Drug and Alcohol Rehab in Watford

 These feelings are essentially used as warning signs for something deeper.

-During this treatment, you’ll learn to recognise these feelings in that way, so you can make efforts to stop them before it goes any further.
+During this rehab treatment, you’ll learn to recognise these feelings in that way, so you can make efforts to stop them before it goes any further.

 Another significant strategy to prevent relapse is mind-body relaxation.
 This links to physical treatments used during rehabs, such as yoga, acupuncture and massage therapy, and functions around the idea that physical and mental stimuli can have a significant impact on relapse potential.
 [68]

 Finally, learning problem-solving skills and coping strategies can also help you move forward.
-This is something that can be developed in therapy, during the main part of your treatment.
+This is something that can be developed in therapy, during the main part of your rehab treatment.

 To learn more about how a drug and alcohol rehab in Watford can help you aboid relapse, call us on 0800 088 66 86

-Coming back to rehab in Watford
+Coming back to drug and alcohol rehab in Watford

 Sadly addiction cannot be fully cured [69], only managed effectively for the rest of an addiction sufferer’s life.
 As such, it is always worth noting the possibility of returning to rehab after the initial treatment process has ended.